LGBTQIA+ Affirming Therapy

 I believe you understand who you are, and my role is not to act as a gatekeeper to your goals.
 I’m here to provide information so you can make the best decision possible.

-I don’t charge for writing letters or completing an assessment for gender-affirming care such as HRT.
+I don’t charge extra for writing letters or completing an assessment for gender-affirming care such as HRT.
 If a letter is part of your counseling process with me, the letter will come at no extra cost to you.

 Depending on your medical provider, a letter from a therapist is not always necessary for gender-affirming care.
 Planned Parenthood offers an informed consent model for those 18+ and requires parental consent for those 17 years of age and younger.
 Additional information may be required and guidelines may change.
 Please contact your local Planned Parenthood for additional information.